sqlsizer/ps-sqlsizer/README.md

 # Internals
 The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search search algorithm applied to a relational database.

-The initial set of table rows needs to be defined before the start of the scripts and added to processing tables. which are multiple tables with all possible primary key definitions from the database.
+The initial set of table rows needs to be defined before the start of the scripts and added to processing tables which are multiple tables with all possible primary key definitions from the database.

 At every iteration the algorithm finds the best set of data with a single color to process based on the number of unprocessed records.